avrilcoghlan/LittleBookofRBioinformatics/src/chapter7.rst

 The variable *dengueseq* is a vector variable, and each letter in the DEN-1 Dengue virus DNA sequence is stored in one element of this vector.

+Dengue virus causes `Dengue fever <http://apps.who.int/tdr/svc/diseases/dengue>`_, which is classified as a neglected tropical disease by the WHO.

-Thus, to cut out the first 500 nucleotides of the DEN-1 Dengue virus sequence, we can just take the first 500 elements of this
+To cut out the first 500 nucleotides of the
+DEN-1 Dengue virus sequence, we can just take the first 500 elements of this
 vector: